raphael/linux-samus/README.md

 ```
 ./setup.systemd.sh
 ```
 The same directory also contains `setup.systemd.sh`.
-When executed copies scripts to `/usr/local/bin` and configures systemd to run the script `enable-brightness.sh` on boot.
+When executed, it copies scripts to `/usr/local/bin` and configures systemd to run the script `enable-brightness.sh` on boot.

 ### Building your own patch